Primary

 Use only a small heel elevation—1-2 inches is enough.
 Push your hips back into the hinge just like a regular RDL.
 The elevated position should feel stable and allow you to maintain a flat back throughout.

-Want Heel Elevated RDL in your program?
+See where Heel Elevated RDL fits in your weekly plan

 Place heels on plates or wedge.